ksheedlo/Talk/notecard.md

 # Community support (Jack)

+- Many people on online forums requested for array comprehension in Javascript.
 - Segway faster into the V8 issue, and we can bleed over a little bit into the next slide as community concerns are not as important
 - Skip the bullet about blog articles
+- Back in 2010, V8 asked for array comprehensions but still didn't get them.

 # Community concerns (Jack)

+- Concerns about readibility and compatability.
+- Comps aren't familiar with JS programmers.
+- As said earlier, still not fully supported.

 # Predictions for the future (Jack)

 - Not quite ready for production use as it's not supported in all browsers Skip talking about the underscore.js
+- However, it should be ready to be implemented in JS in 2-3 years.

 # Conclusion (Jack)

+- Array comprehensions makes code easier to understand.
+- Combines three functions into one expression.
+- Will be coming soon.